 As young drivers, an intersection could be a terrifying prospect.
 There are multiple crossing lanes of traffic, signs, lights, and dozens of other drivers all impatiently waiting for their turn to go.
 Figuring out when you were legally allowed to proceed could be incredibly confusing and stressful.
 Of course, as you got older and gained more driving experience, intersections may have started to seem like old hat.
 However, younger you was right to be nervous about intersections, as they are one of the most dangerous areas of rode to drive on.

 We at The Lenahan Law Firm choose to work with severely injured clients, as we believe it is incredibly important to give each client the time and attention they truly need and deserve.
 This means that we have worked with many intersection accident victims and have heard and seen just how devastating these collisions can be.
-If you or a loved one have been injured in an intersection accident, then you need the best representation in Texas.
+If you or a loved one have been injured in a Dallas intersection accident, then you need the best representation in Texas.
 Call The Lenahan Law Firm at (214) 295-1008 for a free consultation and find out how much your case is worth.

 When two or more roads cross together, they create an intersection.
 In more rural areas, intersections may be completely devoid of traffic; however, in more populated areas, intersections are full of impatient drivers all watching for their opportunity to surge forward.
 This kind of intersecting traffic can be incredibly confusing on top of dangerous.
 If drivers are not paying close attention to other drivers, the traffic lights, any crossing pedestrians, and signs informing them of the right of way laws, then they can easily cause a serious accident.